Issue and expiration dates:

 Validity dates by license:

-- Temporary license – valid for one calendar year (cannot be extended; must advance to preliminary or initial)
+- Temporary license – valid for one year of employment (cannot be extended; must advance to Provisional or Initial)

 - Professional – valid for five calendar years (renewable every five years thereafter)